CleanBrowsing Android App

 • DoH blocked (strict portals) — If the captive portal also blocks port 443, both DoT and DoH are unavailable.
 The app shows Filtering Paused on the status screen along with the login button.
 Filtering resumes automatically once you complete the login and the network is validated.

-This behavior is smarter than simply pausing filtering as soon as a portal is detected.
-Because DoH uses port 443 (the same port as HTTPS), it typically passes through captive portals unblocked, meaning most hotel and airport networks don't interrupt filtering at all.
+Because DoH uses port 443 (the same port as HTTPS), it typically passes through captive portals unblocked — meaning most hotel and airport networks don't interrupt filtering at all.
+Requires a paid plan.

 Filtering Mode

 Important: Setting a password alone does not prevent uninstallation.
-You must complete all four steps above.
-The password protects in-app settings, but uninstall protection requires Accessibility + Device Admin + Lock Device to all be enabled.
+All four steps must be completed.
 We also recommend pairing the app with Google Family Link for an additional layer of protection, as Family Link independently prevents app removal.

 When fully locked, the app blocks attempts to:

-• Uninstall the app (Device Admin blocks removal, and if attempted the screen locks)
+• Uninstall the app (Device Admin blocks removal; if attempted, the screen locks)

 • Disable the Accessibility Service